Attic Mold Inspections & Mold Remediation in Northgate

 - Average Building Age: 45-60 years

-- Housing Mix: Primarily single-family homes, with a growing mix of townhomes, apartments, and mid-rise developments
+- Housing Mix: Mainly single-family homes, with a growing mix of townhomes, apartments, and mid-rise developments.

-- Development Trends: Significant multi-use and transit-oriented development, especially around Northgate Station and the light rail corridor
+- Trends in Development: Significant multi-use and transit-oriented development is underway, especially around the Northgate Station and the light rail corridor.

 Common Northgate Mold Scenarios

-- Mold can develop in kitchens and bathrooms if ventilation is insufficient or if there are unnoticed plumbing leaks.
+- Mold can easily grow in kitchens and bathrooms, especially when there isn’t enough ventilation or there are unnoticed plumbing leaks.

-- Older homes with outdated insulation and air sealing—common in Northgate—can trap moisture, leading to mold on walls, ceilings, and in attic/vaulted spaces, especially during colder months.
+- Northgate has many older homes with outdated insulation and air sealing.
+The houses trap moisture and encourage mold growth on walls, ceilings, and in attic and vaulted spaces, especially in the colder months.

-- Properties near greenbelts, parks, and tree-lined streets may see mold or mildew on siding, roofs, and outdoor surfaces due to persistent shade and damp conditions.
+- The properties near greenbelts, parks, and tree-lined streets may also develop mold or mildew on the siding, roofs, and outdoor surfaces because of the persistent shade and damp conditions.

-- Window condensation during colder seasons is common and can lead to mold along sills and frames, particularly in homes with older windows or poor airflow.
+- Window condensation, especially during the colder months, can cause mold to grow along the sills and frames, particularly in homes with older windows or poor ventilation.

 Vaulted Ceiling Spray Foam Insulation Highlight